scottkleinman/topicCloud/README.md

 #Topic Cloud Generator

-This is a simple method of generating topic clouds from [Mallet](http://mallet.cs.umass.edu/index.php) topic-word-counts data based on the implementation at [https://de.dariah.eu/tatom/topic_model_visualization.html#visualizing-topic-word-associations](https://de.dariah.eu/tatom/topic_model_visualization.html#visualizing-topic-word-associations).
+This is a simple method of generating topic clouds from [Mallet](http://mallet.cs.umass.edu/index.php) word-topic-counts data based on the implementation at [https://de.dariah.eu/tatom/topic_model_visualization.html#visualizing-topic-word-associations](https://de.dariah.eu/tatom/topic_model_visualization.html#visualizing-topic-word-associations).
 It uses [d3.js](http://d3js.org/) and Jason Davies's [Word Cloud Layout](https://github.com/jasondavies/d3-cloud) to generate the clouds.

 ##Requirements:

+* You must have generated a word-topic-counts file from Mallet using the --word-topic-counts-file option.
 * To convert the Mallet data to JSON format: Python with numpy and os modules.
 * To display the topic clouds: An active internet connection (the webpage downloads JQuery and JQuery UI).

 ##Instructions:
 1. Open topicClouds.py in an editor and configure it at the top.
-Supply the path to the folder containing your topic-word-counts file, the name of the file itself, and the number of top words you wish to display.
+Supply the path to the folder containing your word-topic-counts file, the name of the file itself, and the number of top words you wish to display.
 Save the file.

 2. In Python, run topicClouds.py.
 It should output the proportions for each of the top words in the topic.
 It will also write the data to a JavasScript file called dataset.js in the same folder as your input file.